Gresliebear/Mistral-Example/README.md

 # Mistral-Example

-Example of using Mistral API and locally
+Example of using Mistral API and locally running the model

+Create a account on Mistral https://auth.mistral.ai/ui/login

 #### You will mistral API key for app.py to work